13 Eco Kettles That Boil Water, Not the Oceans

-Green measures include digitalising communications where possible, using green electricity, having sustainably sourced office furniture, shipping in recycled cartons, and aiding local reforestation projects.
+Striving towards a zero waste office, their green measures include digitalising communications where possible, using green electricity, having sustainably sourced furniture, shipping in recycled cartons, and aiding local reforestation projects.

 All products are repair-friendly with easy to swap parts, but they’re also committed to designing more sustainable products.

 Tea time equals green time with Dualit’s range of non toxic electric tea kettles, all stainless steel designed to minimise limescale buildup and with automatic shut off functions.